flexn-io/renative-docs/docs/api/schemas/rnv.plugin.md

 Default: `false`

+### `forceLinking` (boolean)

+Packages that cannot be autolinked yet can still be added to MainApplication PackageList dynamically by setting this to true

+Default: `false`

 ### `path` (string)

 Enables you to pass custom path to plugin.
 If undefined, the default `node_modules/[plugin-name]` will be used.